Diving plane: Controls

 Early submarines had separate controls for each pair of planes, bow and stern.
 Together with the helmsman, this required three ratings in the already-crowded control room.
 By the 1960s, combined controls were introduced.
 These incorporated all planes onto a single aircraft-style control wheel.

 Cars

-In automotive terms, dive planes (which physically resemble submarine diving planes) are aerodynamic devices fitted on cars just ahead of the front wheels.
+In automotive terms, dive planes, also known as canards, (which physically resemble submarine diving planes) are aerodynamic devices fitted on cars just ahead of the front wheels.
 They are most commonly found on racing cars such as the Le Mans Prototype Series and are used to create additional downforce and channel airflow to help balance the car.
 The 2012 Mercedes-Benz C63 AMG Black Series is one of the first road cars to feature these devices.